Exeter Corporation Tramways

 Exeter Corporation Tramways conductor Gilbert Easterbrooke

 A lovely studio portrait of Exeter Corporation Tramways conductor Gilbert Easterbrooke — photo probably taken around 1920.
-Mr Easterbrooke started as a tram conductor, later became a motorman, then worked on the buses, initially as one of the first corporation drivers, and finally retiring as an inspector.
+Mr Easterbrooke started as a tram conductor, later became a motorman, then worked on the buses, initially as one of the first corporation drivers, finally retiring as an inspector.
 Photograph by kind permission of his daughter, Margaret Batten.

 Exeter Corporation Tramways conductor Gilbert Easterbrooke